Updated on 16 June 2021. Estimated reading time: over 12 minutes

 It prohibits its government from using facial recognition technology.
 This includes SFPD.

-Since the passage of the ordinance, the debate is hot in many cities and states.
+Since the ordinance's passage, the debate has been hot in many cities and states.

-Should other locality follow this example?
+Should other localities follow this example?
 Is this a step backward for public safety?
 Is the ban just a "pause button" to better analyze the risks of such technology?

-Boston banned the use of facial surveillance technology by police on 24 June 2020.
+Boston banned using facial surveillance technology by police on 24 June 2020.

 Lather, rinse, repeat.